 This book is uncensored imagery of what it is like to want to be a doctor.
 The training, the work put into it and all of the gory details no one ever tells students who want to be medical doctors.
 This is a great book for doctors and aspiring doctors because it helps prepare the mind for the challenges ahead without sugarcoating the bad parts.
 It is a critically acclaimed book that has sold over two million copies worldwide!

 We hope you were able to find something you liked in our best books for doctors list!
-If you are still a student planning on med school, be sure to check out all of our helpful MCAT tools & resources!
+If you are still a student planning on med school, be sure to check out all of our helpful MCAT tools & resources and favorite MCAT prep books!